 I am an artist and developer.
-I'm co-founder of Generative Toys, and am currently working on generative art, and tools and workflows to create it.
+I'm co-founder of Noise Factor, and am currently working on algorithmic art, and tools and workflows to create it.

 Divergent Convergence is a long-form project for fxhash, born from experiments with Perlin noise, domain distortion, and simple SDF shapes.